Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.409792 |

-Suggestion.
-Our metadata often comprise references to the sources of the data we provide.
-You can use these references to search for additional information needed in your analyses.
+Heads-up.
+Our metadata often contain links to the sources of the time-series data shown on FetchSeries.
+You can use these links to find additional information.

 Not for investment purposes.
-Any financial data published on FetchSeries are not suitable for investment purposes or as a basis for making financial decisions.
-Users should consult professional advice and do their own independent due diligence before pledging money to any investment.
+Financial data made available on FetchSeries are not suitable for investment purposes or other financial decisions.
+Users should obtain expert advice and perform independent analysis before making any financial commitments.

 Series Metadata